bijaymunda181/aws-prep/aws-questions.md

 ## 7. What is an Internet Gateway?
 An Internet Gateway allows instances in a public subnet to communicate with the internet.

+## 8. How does a NAT Gateway work?
+A NAT Gateway (Network Address Translation Gateway) allows instances in a private subnet to access the internet

+**How it works step-by-step:**

+1. **Instance in private subnet sends a request**

+Example: An EC2 instance in a private subnet wants to download updates from the internet.

+2. **Traffic goes to the NAT Gateway**

+The private subnet’s route table has a route:

+0.0.0.0/0 → NAT Gateway

+3. **NAT Gateway replaces the private IP with its own public IP**

+This hides the private instance’s IP by performing address translation.

+4. **Traffic goes out to the Internet Gateway (IGW)**

+The NAT Gateway is in a public subnet, so it sends the request through the IGW.

+5. **Response returns to NAT Gateway**

+The external server responds to the NAT Gateway’s public IP.

+6. **NAT Gateway translates the response back**

+It maps the response to the private IP of the instance.

+7. **Response is delivered to the private instance**

+The private instance gets the data, but it was never exposed to the internet.